Young tells United to aim high, Liverpool on Euro hunt

 Significantly, the other FA Cup semi-final features Arsenal and Manchester City and their leave of absence in the league means United have a golden opportunity to close the gap on the top four.

-Jose Mourinho’s fifth placed side breathed new life into their Champions League push with an impressive 2-0 victory over Chelsea last weekend and a win at Burnley on Sunday would leave them only one point behind fourth placed City.
+Jose Mourinho's fifth placed side breathed new life into their Champions League push with an impressive 2-0 victory over Chelsea last weekend and a win at Burnley tomorrow would leave them only one point behind fourth placed City.

 Despite a series of spluttering performances at Old Trafford, Mourinho's men are unbeaten in their last 22 league games and United winger Young is confident a return to Europe's elite club competition after a one-year absence is well within their reach.

-They can also reach that goal by winning the Europa League after making the semi-finals yesterday.
+They can also reach that goal by winning the Europa League after making the semi-finals on Thursday.

-“I don’t think a lot of people saw that scoreline against Chelsea coming or the type of game to be honest.
-We did,” Young said.
+“I don't think a lot of people saw that scoreline against Chelsea coming or the type of game to be honest.
+We did,” said Young, whose team beat Anderlecht to reach the Europa League semi-finals on Thursday.

 “We have belief in ourselves.
 I have confidence in every single player.
 There is great competition in the squad.